videomi/shotcut_web/FAQ.md

 Some file managers do not like the launcher icon provided with the binary download from this site.
 The launcher icon was tested successfully on GNOME Nautilus and KDE Dolphin.

+1. open a terminal/console window
+2. cd to the location where you have extracted Shotcut
+3. enter `Shotcut.app/shotcut`\\
-1 open a terminal/console window 1 cd to the location where you have extracted Shotcut 1 enter `Shotcut.app/shotcut` <br>Please do not try to run bin/shotcut; always use the wrapper script in the Shotcut.app folder!
+Please do not try to run bin/shotcut; always use the wrapper script in the Shotcut.app folder!
 If it still does not start, then it should report that some libraries could not be loaded.